enzoampil/phcovid/README.md

 get_case_plot(df)
 ```

-By default, the plot will be created from the `confirmation_date` column.
+By default, the plot will be created from the `announcement_date` column.
 This can be changed through `date_col` parameter.

 ```python
 get_case_plot(df, date_col="new_col_to_plot")